Banks shares hit as investor nerves return

 Bank shares across Europe have fallen sharply as worries over the financial strength of the sector return.

-Shares in Germany's Deutsche Bank saw the biggest fall, dropping 13%, and there was also a sharp jump in the cost of insuring against losses on its debt.
+Shares in Germany's Deutsche Bank saw the biggest fall, dropping 14% on Friday, with other lenders also seeing big losses.

 Investors have already been spooked by the collapse of two US banks and the rushed takeover of Swiss giant Credit Suisse by its rival UBS.